Liveaboard Bahamas Aggressor II – Diving with tiger sharks

 What is included

-This dive vacation to the Bahamas is available from £ 3.959 per person based on two people in one cabin.
-The diving trip can be extended as desired.
-A number of things are included as standard in this travel package.
+This dive vacation to the Bahamas is available from AUD 5.717 per person based on two people in one cabin.
+The diving trip can be expanded as desired.
+A number of things are included by default in this travel package.

 Prices are subject to price changes, increases or changing exchange rates.
 Flights are always based on the cheapest possible booking class.